How much do translations cost? If your company needs to reach a global audience, the cost of translation is likely at the forefront of your mind.

 Rushing to get a price too early in the quoting process often leads companies to make bad purchasing decisions.

-For example, we've written before about the problem with "instant-quote" translation cost calculators.
+the problem with "instant-quote" translation cost calculators.
 You often find such calculators on the websites of cheap, low-volume translation providers.
 These tools are unhelpful because they use overinflated costs and don't help you identify the many ways that you could reduce the cost of the translation by improving efficiency.

 There is a better way to approach translation cost calculation…